CONSPIRACIES: THE FACTS – THE THEORIES – THE EVIDENCE

 1 – WHAT IS CONSPIRACY THEORY?

 What really constitutes a conspiracy?
 Who can be classified as a ‘conspiracy theorist’ and why is it necessarily a bad thing to be one, as the establishment would have us believe?
-What are the psychological traits that lead people to question official viewpoints?
-How do initially unlikely-sounding theories, such as the one that says Beatle Paul McCartney actually died in 1966 and was replaced by a double, give valuable insights into the many grey areas of conspiracy theory?
+What are the psychological traits that lead people to question official viewpoints and do their critics exhibit the very same traits?

 2 – HISTORICAL CONSPIRACIES